AttorneyOnline/tsuserver3/README.md

     - Removes your CM status
 * **cmlogs** <on/off or blank>
     - Changes whether or not you can see CM-related logging features.
 Useful for alt. clients which you want to keep clean of OOC logging or if you don't need to meticulously track everyone down in the first place.
+* **cleanup** <yes>
+    - Cleans up the hub completely, restoring it to a pristine state.
+Use this to clean up after RP's.
+Warning: all unsaved data will be lost!
 * **lock** <id1> <id2> <idx>
     - Locks your area (or list of areas if you provide <id1> <id2> <idx>), preventing anyone outside of the invite list from speaking IC.
 * **unlock** <id1> <id2> <idx>